fobnail/docs/docs/meta-fobnail-in-dlme.md

 }
 ```

+> Update: Since v0.2.2 we use here skl.bin file instead of lz_header.bin.

 Using the above, we can boot into a system for which we assume it runs in DLME.
 In the later stages of the project, we will add to the system appropriate tools
 to check the content of PCR17 and PCR18, which will allow us to confirm this
 fact.
 To test this build, repeat the steps in the [instructions](#instructions).
 The changes are merged to `main` branch.

-> Update: Since v0.1. after login to shell, we can run `tpm2_pcrread` to verify
+> Update: Since v0.1.1 after login to shell, we can run `tpm2_pcrread` to verify
   PCR17 and PCR18 values.
 If these registers are not empty (or equal to
   0xFFFF...), we can conclude that the device is running in DLME.
 The output of
   PCR registers dump should look similar to this: